motoko912/Hadoop/README.md

-This repo is put only 5 core config files that for deploy single node hadoop.
+This repo is locate five core config files for deploy single node hadoop.
 You can put these config files to $HADOOP_HOME/etc/hadoop, it could help you deploy single node hadoop quickly.
-If you want to see details for deploy single node hadoop, please visit my hackmd https://hackmd.io/s/rkNaql9_X
+If you want to see details about deploy single node hadoop, please visit my hackmd https://hackmd.io/s/rkNaql9_X